jspecify/jspecify/docs/spec.md

 ### Recognized locations for type-use annotations

 A location is a *recognized* location for our type-use annotation in the circumstances detailed below.
-A type at a recognized location has the semantics described in this spec.
-The spec does not assign semantics to types in other locations, nor to any annotations on such types.
+This spec does not define semantics for annotations in other locations.

 > For now, we've chosen to restrict ourselves to API locations for which tools
 > mostly agree on what it means for a type in that location to be `@Nullable`.
+>
+> When analyzing source code, tools are encouraged to offer an option to issue
+> an error for an annotation in an unrecognized location (unless they define
+> semantics for that location).
+Tools are especially encouraged to issue an
+> error for an annotation in a location that is "intrinsically non-nullable"
+> (defined below).
+>
+> When reading *bytecode*, however, tools may be best off ignoring an annotation
+> in an unrecognized location (again, unless they define semantics for that
+> location).

 The following locations are recognized except when overruled by one of the exceptions in the subsequent sections: \[[#17]\]